NataliaLKB/learn-git-basics/README.md

 ![git merge conflict example](./img/merge-conflict.png)

 Do you see the lines at the top.
 The first section is labelled `HEAD` those are from this branch.
 The next section is from master.
 Delete the lines, and any other code you want until the cheatsheet looks like how you want it to look.
 Afterwards git status, add the files in red, commit, and push.
-Then make a PR to master like before and merge.
+Then make a pull request to master like before and merge.
 Don't forget to update your local master branch, and delete the merged branch in Github and in your local repo.
 It is good to keep your working environments clean and organised.

 <a name="github-flow" id="github-flow"></a>